What You’ll Need to Become a Graphic Designer

 Why Pursue a Formal Graphic Design Education?

 Although it may seem like a field you can break into by learning on the job or on your own, there are a number of advantages to receiving your bachelor’s degree in graphic design.
-For starters, you’ll be qualified for more jobs – most employers won’t even consider you for a position unless you possess some form of degree or certification in graphic design.
+For starters, you’ll be qualified for more graphic designer jobs – most employers won’t even consider you for a position unless you possess some form of degree or certification in graphic design.
 Secondly, your earning potential increases significantly if you have a degree – you can sometimes make many thousands of dollars more than an employee without a degree.

 Life After Graduation: Career Paths & Possibilities for the Graphic Designer